Medi-Cal: A Lifeline for Former Foster Youth in California

 Without Medi-Cal coverage until age 26, many young people like Alexis and Avanti would be uninsured, resulting in more emergency room visits and higher costs to them and their communities, not to mention the emotional toll they would experience.
 Protecting health care for our most vulnerable youth is fair, cost-effective to society, and unquestionably the right thing to do.

 Children Now has worked on this issue extensively.
 We closely monitored the debate over the unsuccessful ACA repeal bill in the House of Representatives and will respond quickly to administrative and budgetary threats that could hurt the health of former foster youth.
 It is imperative that we maintain the gains achieved under the ACA by keeping former foster youth eligible for Medicaid until age 26.
 More broadly, federal health policies must support a strong and stable Medicaid program capable of meeting the health care needs of some of the most vulnerable Americans.
-Otherwise, former foster youth — like millions of low-income children, seniors, and persons with disabilities — will suffer.
+Otherwise, former foster youth — like millions of children in low-income households, seniors, and persons with disabilities — will suffer.

 To learn more about Medi-Cal coverage for former foster youth, go to www.coveredtil26.org.